Mount Hope / Canterbury

 - collected through speed and volume studies.

-Neighbors are welcome to join all or some of the walk.
-The walk is not the only time or place that neighbors can provide input on the Neighborhood Slow Streets project.
-Neighbors can also share their concerns on the Vision Zero Safety Concerns map or at future public meetings about the project.
+Neighbors were welcome to join all or some of the walk.
+The walk was not the only time or place that neighbors can provide input on the Neighborhood Slow Streets project.
+Neighbors can also share their concerns at future public meetings about the project.

 *All streets that we will consider for changes are marked in blue.

 Neighborhood Slow Streets prioritizes street safety improvements in areas:

 - with a history of serious crashes

 - with a high number of residents more likely to be killed or seriously injured walking or biking (children, older adults, and people living with disabilities)